-Na me of Event Organizer: <insert field="" text=""></insert> Eve ent Organizer Phone Number: <insert field="" text=""></insert> Eve ent Organizer email address: <insert field="" text=""></insert> A. Event Details Date of the event < insert text field> Description of Event Type (e.g. Concert, Live Theatre, etc.): < insert text field> Name and contact information of event venue owner/operators (where applicable): <insert field="" text=""></insert> Location of Event: Venue Name: <insert field="" text=""></insert> Venue Owner/Operator Name: <insert field="" text=""></insert> Venue Address: <insert field="" text=""></insert> Expected Number of Attendees: <insert field="" text=""></insert> Expected Number of Staff/Volunteers: <insert field="" text=""></insert> В. Public Health Measures I have reviewed the Performing Arts Guidelines and all other applicable guidelines in the Re-Open Saskatchewan Plan and understand all requirements necessary for my event.
-Measures have been taken to accommodate two metres of physical distancing between individuals and household groups.
+Name of Event Organizer:<insert text field>Event Organizer Phone Number:<insert text field>Event Organizer email address:<insert text field>

+A. Event Details

+Date of the event < insert text field> Description of Event Type (e.g. Concert, Live Theatre, etc.):

+< insert text field>

+Name and contact information of event venue owner/operators (where applicable):

+<insert text field>

+Location of Event:

+Venue Name: <insert text field> Venue Owner/Operator Name: <insert text field>

+Venue Address: <insert text field>

+Expected Number of Attendees: <insert text field> Expected Number of Staff/Volunteers: <insert text field>

+B. Public Health Measures

+- □ I have reviewed the Performing Arts Guidelines and all other applicable guidelines in the Re-Open Saskatchewan Plan and understand all requirements necessary for my event. - □ Measures have been taken to accommodate two metres of physical distancing between individuals and household groups.

-Sig Signature (na me) (date) I declare that the above information is accurate and agree to provide more information if needed.
-Self-serve food (i.e. buffet, snack tables) and beverage areas (i.e. open bars) will not be setup at this event.
-In the event a COVID-19 case is linked to the event, attendee information, including names and contact information, will be collected and held by the event organizer for a minimum period of one month after the event for the purposes of contact tracing.
-A response plan has been developed in the event someone becomes ill with COVID-19 symptoms during the event.
-The number of attendees will not exceed the amount permitted per the Performing Arts Guidelines contained in the Re-Open Saskatchewan Plan.
-Enhanced cleaning and disinfection will be performed prior to and during the event using an approved Health Canada disinfectant. Ц Supplies and/or equipment for proper hand hygiene are available for all attendees, including, but not limited to, two hand sinks with soap and running water, Health Canada approved hand sanitizer (DIN o NPN number).
+- Supplies and/or equipment for proper hand hygiene are available for all attendees, including, but not limited to, two hand sinks with soap and running water, Health Canada approved hand sanitizer (DIN or NPN number). - □ Enhanced cleaning and disinfection will be performed prior to and during the event using an approved Health Canada disinfectant. - □ The number of attendees will not exceed the amount permitted per the Performing Arts Guidelines contained in the Re-Open Saskatchewan Plan. - □ A response plan has been developed in the event someone becomes ill with COVID-19 symptoms during the event. - □ In the event a COVID-19 case is linked to the event, attendee information, including names and contact information, will be collected and held by the event organizer for a minimum period of one month after the event for the purposes of contact tracing. - □ Self-serve food (i.e. buffet, snack tables) and beverage areas (i.e. open bars) will not be setup at this event. - □ I declare that the above information is accurate and agree to provide more information if needed.

+(name)

+(date)

+Signature